 Echoing this thought, Bonjour asserts "you can cheat a bit by using smaller fonts, widening your margins, shrinking images and tables, but ultimately you need to summarize everything contained within the executive summary.
 After all, it is called a 'summary' for a reason."

-"Why most business entrepreneurs get executive summaries wrong, is they believe the goal of the executive summary is to get the investors to give them a check," says Lavinsky.
+"The reason most business entrepreneurs get executive summaries wrong, is that they believe the goal of the executive summary is to get the investors to give them a check," says Lavinsky.
 "The goal of the executive summary is to get the investor to read the business plan or to meet with you."

-With that in mind, clear your vocabularies of any superlatives, clichés, or any over-used expressions that can't be backed up, he adds.
-Avoid using terms like 'the best', 'groundbreaking,' 'cutting-edge', and 'world class.'
+With that in mind, clear your vocabularies of any superlatives, clichés, or any claims that can't be backed up, he adds.
+Avoid using terms like "the best," "groundbreaking," "cutting-edge," and "world class."
 "Investors see those words day in and day out," he says, "and eventually they lose meaning."

 How to Write an Executive Summary: Is It Any Good?

-The most important element to any executive summary is a clear, concise and relevant explanation of what your company does.
+The most important element to any executive summary is a clear, concise, and relevant explanation of what your company does.
 Obviously, you should devote a good portion of your time to reading and re-reading the summary.
 But there are some tricks.
-Dave Lavinksy shares his litmus test: Have a 5th grader or any non-investor to read your executive summary, or even just the first paragraph.
-Then, ask them to explain back to you what your company does.
+Dave Lavinksy shares his litmus test: Have a fifth-grader or any non-investor read your executive summary, even just the first paragraph.
+Then, ask them to explain to you what your company does.
 If they explain it with ease, you're good.
 If you hear crickets, you'll need to rework it.